evantoth1/SeniorExperience/README.md

 # SeniorExperience
 Evan Toth — 2026 Senior Thesis

-This repository contains the code and materials for my senior thesis on the effects of early European carbon tax adoption on national carbon emissions.
+This repository contains the code and paper for my senior thesis on the effects of early European carbon tax adoption on national carbon emissions.

 The analysis uses a Sun & Abraham event study with fixed effects.